masmunge95/PLP-Academy-Python-Assignments/README.md

 └── README.md                # You are here!
 ```

 Each folder contains:

--** 📄 Assignment files (Python scripts, etc.)
+1. 📄 Assignment files (Python scripts, etc.)
--** 📑 A README.md explaining that specific assignment
+2. 📑 A README.md explaining that specific assignment

 ## ✅ Assignments Overview

-🐍 Week 1 – Python Basics & Calculator
+### 🐍 Week 1 – Python Basics & Calculator

--** Built an interactive calculator in Python
+1. Built an interactive calculator in Python
--** Supports addition, subtraction, multiplication & division
+2. Supports addition, subtraction, multiplication & division
--** Includes error handling and a loop until user quits
+3. Includes error handling and a loop until user quits

-🔜 Week 3 – Coming soon!
+### 🔜 Week 2 – Coming soon!

--** More assignments will be added here as we progress 🚀
+- **More assignments** will be added here as we progress 🚀

 ## 🚀 How to Use This Repo

 1️⃣ Clone the repo to your local machine:
 ```
 git clone https://github.com/masmunge95/PLP-Academy-Python-Assignments.git
 ```
 2️⃣ Navigate into any week’s folder:
 ```
 cd Week 1 Assignment
 ```
 3️⃣ Run or open the assignment files in a terminal:
 ```
 python calculator.py
 ```